 The decision of the President shall be transmitted within three (3) working days, in writing, to the Grievant and the Respondent.
 The decision of the President of East Central Community College on the appeal of a student grievance will be deemed final.

 The above steps shall exhaust full recourse available at the College for all student grievances.
-Documentation of grievances filed under this policy shall be maintained in the office of the appropriate Vice President as described in Policy 822, STUDENT COMPLAINT PROCEDURES.

 Complaint to the State